Jaundice

 jaundice overview

-Neonatal jaundice or neonatal hyperbilirubinemia is a condition in which the total serum bilirubin (TSB) is increased in an infant and the skin, sclera, and mucous membrane appear yellow in colour for the first few days of life.
+Neonatal jaundice or neonatal hyperbilirubinemia is a condition in which an infant’s total serum bilirubin (TSB) is increased, and the skin, sclera, and mucous membranes appear yellow for the first few days of life.

 • The yellowish discolouration of the sclera (white area of the eye), or conjunctival icterus